Andreilys/ds-primer/docs/databases.rst

 Non-relational/NoSQL
 ===========
-Non-relational databases were a developed from a need to deal with the exponential growth in data being processed.
+Non-relational databases were developed from a need to deal with the exponential growth in data that was being gathered and processed.

 Types